 If you have a copy of my The Essential Indian Instant Pot Cookbook, you will also find the recipe for delicious vegetarian Navratan Korma recipe in it.

-So although, it may seem like a lot of ingredients, there are several ingredients that can be substitute and some are optional.
+So although it may seem like a lot of ingredients, there are several ingredients that can be substituted and some are optional.

 Why I LOVE this South Indian style Instant Pot Vegetable Kurma

 - Not too overpowering with spices